 Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.
 Additionally, I may get commissions for purchases made through other affiliate links in this post.

-Popular Places to Sell Handmade Products
+10 Places to Sell Crafts Online

-- Costs: Free!
+- Costs: Free.
 Don’t forget to give your friends and family members business cards.

-Locally online: Most areas have local “Buy and Sell” groups through Craigslist or Facebook, as well as others.
+2. Locally Online: Most areas have local Buy and Sell groups through Facebook, Facebook Marketplace, and hyperlocal apps.

 - Cost: Free.

-- Cons: Depending on your location, craft fairs may be hard to find.
+- Con: Depending on your location, craft fairs may be hard to find.
 Also, it is a lot of work to haul items to a place, set up a display, and take it all down later.
 Some craft fairs require submitting products for sale before acceptance into the show, while others require you be legally set up as a business – so be sure to get information in advance.